International Student Admissions

 - At the time of enrollment at the Johns Hopkins School of Education, you will have studied in full-time status for at least two academic years in the United States, the United Kingdom, Ireland, Australia, or New Zealand, or with English language instruction in Canada or South Africa.
 If you did not study in one of these countries, you are not exempt from the requirement—even if English was the language of instruction at your school.

 If you qualify for a waiver, you can locate the waiver form in the online application.
 You will be required to both upload a short paragraph explaining the criteria met.
 In addition, you must submit a transcript that shows you attended college in one of the approved locations, and that your academic program was at least two years in length.

 F-1 VISA REQUESTS

-All current international students on F-1 visas sponsored by the School of Education are automatically subscribed to the International Service listserv upon the first semester of enrollment.
-Regular updates are sent regarding visa-related matters and other items of interest to international students.
+If students have any questions about their F-1 status, they should contact OIS at 667-208-7001 or firstname.lastname@example.org.
+All current international students in F-1 status sponsored by the university are automatically subscribed to the OIS Newsletter upon the first semester of enrollment.
+The OIS Newsletter provides regular updates regarding visa-related matters and other items of interest to international students.